-If one so desired they could hike the Pinhoti Trail to its northern terminus and then go east on the Benton MacKaye Trail for 70 miles to the southern terminus of the Appalachian Trail at Springer Mountain, GA.
-This page will focus on the last 35 miles of the trail that begins in Murray County, GA.
+If one so desired an individual could hike the Pinhoti Trail to its northern terminus and then go east on the Benton MacKaye Trail for 70 miles to the southern terminus of the Appalachian Trail at Springer Mountain, GA.
+This page will focus on the last 34 miles of the trail that begins in Murray County, GA.

 The Pinhoti Trail runs into Dalton, GA finishing on top of Dug Gap Mountain near Dalton State College and from here the trail is road section all the way to Dennis Mill Road in Murray County, GA.
 A new section of the trail was added in 2013 with an enormous new trailhead located off Dennis Mill Rd.
 The trail section from Dennis Mill Road to the top of Cohutta Mountain is 15 miles and requires logistical planning if hiking end to end since a round trip of 30 miles is unlikely for a day hike.
 Here is a 3-D map for better reference.
 Just zoom into the southwest part of the map to see the Dennis Mill Rd trailhead - www.caltopo.com//m/20LG